tjallingt/tjallingt/content/project/test.md

 This line is only separated by a single newline, so it's a separate line in the *same paragraph*.

 {{< figure src="/images/drawspot.jpg" title="Drawspot" caption="draw stuff" class="test" link="#drawspot" attr="adam kemeny" attrlink="#adam" alt="drawspotpic">}}

+this is some text at the end of a card to see what the padding and margin of the paragraph will do